Faculty and Staff

 Natalie received her BA in education from the University of Pittsburgh State.
 She was a 4-year letter winner in basketball and track & field, and captain of the basketball team.
 She placed all four years at the MIAA track and field conference championships and was awarded Outstanding Student Athlete.
 Natalie was a special education instructor from 2000 to 2004 in Kansas, and coached volleyball and softball.
 She receives great satisfaction from helping students achieve difficult goals.

-PAT PREIB – 7th Grade Humanities, Administrative Assistant
+PAT PREIB – Middle School Director, 7th Grade Humanities, 6th grade Latin

 Having grown up in Chicago, Pat pursued graduate work in Classics at the University of Texas at Austin and finished her MA in Liberal Education at St. John’s College.
 She has taught middle and upper school students in Latin, history, geography, physical education, English, and communications for nigh on 25 years.
 She has led backpacking adventures along the Pacific Ocean, into the Northwest woods, and into the canyons of the Colorado River as well as chaperoning academic trips to Rome, Italy and Nice, France.
 Pat helped launch an independent middle school in Seattle, serving as its Head of School for nine years, and has also served as Middle Scbool Director in Seattle, WA.
 She was delighted to return to Santa Fe in 2011 where she completed the MA program in Eastern Classics at St. John’s College and joined Desert’s staff the following year.